exercism/csharp/exercises/concept/arrays/.meta/design.md

-## Goal

-The goal of this exercise is to teach the student the basics of the Concept of Arrays in C#.

 Of the many available C# collection types, we chose to use the `array` collection type as the first collection type students will be taught for the following reasons:

 - Arrays don't require the student to know about generics.